 One way to earn money is by redeeming your Microsoft Reward points.
 I just started paying more attention to this side hustle this year.

 This is the very first gift card I redeemed with the Microsoft Rewards.
+Click here to see my progress.

 Here is what I’ve found.